A categorical reconstruction of crystals and quantum groups at $q=0$: The crystal algebra

 Recall the definition of the quantum co-ordinate ring $A_{q}(\mathfrak{g})$ from the first section.
-It is well known that its comodules are precisely the representations of $U_{q}(\mathfrak{g})$ in $\mathcal{O}_{\mathfrak{g}}$.
-The focus of this paper is to investigate whether a similar result is true in the setting of crystal bases.
-We will consider the crystal equivalent of this module,
+It is known that its comodules are precisely the representations of $U_{q}(\mathfrak{g})$ in $\mathcal{O}_{\mathfrak{g}}$.
+This is because, as a coalgebra, $A_{q}(\mathfrak{g})$ is a direct sum of coalgebras $V(\alpha) \otimes V(\alpha)^{\ast}$ whose comodules are precisely direct sums of copies of $V(\alpha)$.
+The focus of this section is to investigate whether an analogous result is true in the setting of crystal bases.
+We will consider the corresponding crystal

-with the hope that we may exhibit some crystals as an analogue of comodules over a bialgebra-like structure.